Federal and State grants are all gift aid and do not need to be paid back. Classroom attendance is required to receive all Federal aid.

 - Students who participated in a Federal GEAR UP Grant program in Iowa

-The All Iowa Opportunity Scholarship Deadline is March 1, 2019.
+The All Iowa Opportunity Scholarship Deadline is March 1, 2020 for the 2020-2021 school year.
 More information regarding eligibility can be found at: Iowa College Aid: All Iowa Opportunity Scholarship